 Sustainability credentials increasingly influence location decisions.
 Green building certifications, renewable energy access, and public transport links affect both customer perception and employee attraction.
 Younger consumers and workers actively seek businesses aligned with environmental values.

 The best business location isn’t just about today’s customers or tomorrow’s growth.
-It’s about building resilience for uncertainties, flexibility for opportunities, and foundations for long-term success.
-Whether you’re opening your first location or expanding to your fifth, the principles remain constant: know your customer, understand your economics, and plan for change.
+It’s about building resilience for uncertainties, flexibility for opportunities, and a foundation for the long term.
+Whether you’re opening your first location or expanding to your fifth, the principles hold: know your customer, understand your economics, and plan for change.

-Location selection might feel overwhelming with all these factors to consider.
-But here’s the thing – perfect locations don’t exist.
+Location selection can feel overwhelming with all these factors to weigh.
+But perfect locations don’t exist.
 Every site involves trade-offs.
-The winners aren’t those who find perfect locations but those who maximise their chosen location’s strengths while mitigating its weaknesses.
+The winners aren’t those who find perfect locations but those who make the most of their chosen location’s strengths while managing its weaknesses.

-Take action on your location search by creating a weighted scorecard of factors that matter to your business.
+Take action on your location search by building a weighted scorecard of the factors that matter to your business.
 Visit potential sites at different times and days.
 Talk to neighbouring businesses about their experiences.
-Run the numbers thoroughly – then run them again with pessimistic assumptions.
-And remember, as location matters enormously, execution matters more.
+Run the numbers thoroughly, then run them again with pessimistic assumptions.
+And remember, while location matters enormously, execution matters more.
 The right business in a good location beats the wrong business in a perfect location every time.